 - 1. Waiting for the Train

-I approached the platform outside of the train station.
-I was surprised there wasn’t anyone waiting for a train.
+I approached the platform outside of the train station and was surprised there was no one waiting for a train.

 As I stood on the platform looking in both directions to see if a train was coming, the station master approached and said, “Need any help?”

 “I’m waiting for a train,” I replied.
 “Can you tell me when the next one is due to arrive?”

 “Depends on where you are headed,” was his reply.